csmizzle/portfolio/README.md

 Software Used: Python and R.

 Project completed for IST 736 Text Mining.
 The data was scraped from a website.
+Grade: A

 Data Link: https://pitchfork.com/reviews/albums/